Building a React Water Tracker

 Challenges & What I Learned

-Calculating which week a date belongs to took me multiple attempts.
-I learned to break complex problems into smaller pieces and test edge cases (like Sunday).
+Date logic is hard.
+Calculating which week a date belongs to took multiple attempts.
+Breaking the problem into smaller pieces and testing edge cases like Sunday was the key to getting it right.

-I mocked up the UI in Figma first, which saved me time.
+Design before code.
+Mocking up the UI in Figma first saved significant time.
 Knowing exactly what I was building meant less CSS experimentation.

 Next Steps

-Now that the core functionality works, my plan is to keep developing this app starting with enhancements to the counter UI and add data visualisation to the weekly total component.
+Now that the core functionality works, the plan is to enhance the counter UI and add data visualisation to the weekly total component.